Optimization of CNOT circuits on limited connectivity architecture

 In this section, we test the performance of our optimized CNOT circuits on IBM devices.
 We implement a staircase CNOT circuit and an Add CNOT circuit, which have wide applications in error correction~\cite{nielsen2002quantum}, variational algorithms~\cite{nielsen2002quantum,cerezo2020variational} and quantum chemistry~\cite{hastings2014improving,sugisaki2019open}.

-We leverage IBMQ devices (ibmq\_athens and ibmq\_5\_yorktown) as the topological constrained graphs~\cite{IBMQ2021}, as shown in Fig. \ref{fig:ibm_device} of the Appendix.
-In Fig. \ref{fig:example} (a), we give the staircase circuit without considering the topological constrained graph, with input $\ket{\phi} = \frac{\ket{0} + \ket{1}}{\sqrt{2}} \ket{0} \frac{\ket{0} + \ket{1}}{\sqrt{2}} \ket{0} \ket{0}$.
-We perform the circuit on IBMQ with the mapping CNOT circuit provided by the ROWCOL algorithm in Fig. \ref{fig:example} (b).
-There is a layer of $H$ gates before the CNOT circuit in Fig. \ref{fig:example} (b) to generate the input state $\ket{\phi}$ from initial state $\ket{0}^{\otimes 5}$ of IBMQ device.
+We leverage IBMQ devices (ibmq\_athens and ibmq\_5\_yorktown) as the {limited connectivity architecture}~\cite{IBMQ2021}, as shown in Fig. S1 of the Supplementary material.
+In Fig. \ref{fig:example} (a), we give the staircase circuit without considering the {limited connectivity architecture}, with input $\ket{\phi} = \frac{\ket{0} + \ket{1}}{\sqrt{2}} \ket{0} \frac{\ket{0} + \ket{1}}{\sqrt{2}} \ket{0} \ket{0}$.
+We perform the circuit on IBMQ with the mapping the CNOT circuitprovided by the ROWCOL algorithm in Fig. \ref{fig:example} (b).
+There is a layer of $H$ gates before the CNOT circuit in Fig. \ref{fig:example} (b) to generate the input state $\ket{\phi}$ from initial state $\ket{0}^{\otimes 5}$ of the IBMQ device.

 We compared the measurement results of ROWCOL algorithm and IBM optimization algorithm on ibmq\_athens quantum device, and plot the classical simulation result (ideal quantum circuit without any error) as a comparison, as shown in Fig. \ref{fig:CNOTIBM}.
 We performed 8,000 measurements on each circuit independently.
 The horizontal axis shows the results measured under the computational basis, where $j$ represents computational basis $j_0j_1\ldots j_4$.
-The vertical axis shows the frequency of each outcomes after 8,000 measurements.
+The vertical axis shows the frequency of each outcome after 8,000 measurements.
 The ideal output state after performing the CNOT circuit $\Ccal$ in Fig. \ref{fig:example} (a) is $\ket{\psi} = \Ccal \ket{\phi} = \frac{\ket{0} + \ket{4} + \ket{16} + \ket{20}}{2}$.
 Hence the expected frequency of the result after 8,000 repeated measurements is $\cbra{\ket{0}:4000;\ket{4}:4000;\ket{16}:4000;\ket{20}:4000}$.
 Fig. \ref{fig:example} shows that the simulation results are consistent with the expected frequency.
 It can also be seen from Fig. \ref{fig:CNOTIBM} that the circuit optimized by ROWCOL algorithm has a strong robustness to errors.
 We can extract the correct measurement result by setting a small threshold $y = 1000$ and selecting the outcomes whose frequency is greater than that threshold.
 As a comparison, there are tremendous errors in the circuit measurement results obtained directly by IBM's mapping method.